 The city began to become a major center for trade in the late 1700s.
 It was in 1819 when the U.S. purchased Florida for $5 million.
 At the time, there were over 180 households, primarily consisting of French and Spanish Creole inhabitants.
 In 1821, Pensacola became part of the U.S. Tensions between the white people and the Indians inhabiting the area grew, leading to discrimination.
 In 1853, Indians were prohibited from living in the state and were removed from Pensacola.

-The population of Pensacola is estimated to exceed 53,000 people, reflecting a significant increase of the population recorded during the 2010 census of 51,923.
+The population of Pensacola is estimated to exceed 52,000 people, reflecting a slight increase of the population recorded during the 2010 census of 51,923.
 The city is spread over 40.76 square miles, putting the population density of over 2,379 people per square foot.

-The majority of residents are white, making up over 66% of the population.
-Twenty-eight percent of the population is black, 2% are Asian, and 3.3% are Hispanic or Latino.
 A little less than 46% of the population practice a religion, falling below the national average.
 Almost half of those that practice a religion are Baptist, making up over 22% of the total population.
-Other religions include Roman Catholic, Pentecostal and Methodist, just to name a few.
+Other faiths include Roman Catholic, Pentecostal, and Methodist, to name a few.
 The city also has a small community of Jewish residents.

 Pensacola has over 24,000 households, with almost 25% having children.
 The average household size is 2.27.
-Over 16% of the city’s population live below the federal poverty line.
+Over 16% of the city’s population lives below the federal poverty line.

 Pensacola Population Growth